greenstatic/openspa/docs/OpenSPA Server Installation with iptables.md

 ### Part 3: Setting up the client
 1. Build the client
     ```bash
+    mkdir ~/openspa-client
-    cd ~/go/src/github.com/greenstatic/openspa/cmd/openspa-client
+    cd ~/openspa/openspa/cmd/openspa-client
-    go build -o ~/openspa/openspa-client # This will build a binary that will only work on operating system and architecture you are building on (eg. on ubuntu it will only work for linux systems)
+    go build -o ~/openspa-client/openspa-client # This will build a binary that will only work on operating system and architecture you are building on (eg. on ubuntu it will only work for linux systems)

     # To build for Linux (amd64) explicitly
-    GOOS=linux GOARCH=amd64 go build -o ~/openspa/openspa-client_linux
+    GOOS=linux GOARCH=amd64 go build -o ~/openspa-client/openspa-client_linux

     # To build for MacOS explicitly
-    GOOS=darwin GOARCH=amd64 go build -o ~/openspa/openspa-client_macos
+    GOOS=darwin GOARCH=amd64 go build -o ~/openspa-client/openspa-client_macos
     ```

 2. Create the client's config file (OSPA file)
     ```bash
-    cd ~/openspa
+    cd ~/openspa-client
     mkdir clients
-    ./openspa-tools gen-client -o clients/ keys/server.pub
+    ~/openspa-server/openspa-tools gen-client -o ~/openspa-client/clients/ ~/openspa-server/keys/server.pub

     # Follow the on-screen intructions and DO NOT forget to fill out the server IP!
     ```